jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ludovic-on-building-a-brand.md

   growing collectives...
 featuredImage: /img/ludovic.jpg
 ---
-_With his unique name and passion for music, here's our interview with the In Deep We Trust Collective frontman - before tonight's milestone party..._
+_With his unique name and sound, here's our interview with the In Deep We Trust Collective frontman - before tonight's milestone party..._

 <br><br>